MPhil in Classical Indian Religion

-In addition to the three timed examinations and the take-home paper mentioned above, you will either have to sit for a fourth timed examination, on approaches to the study of Indian religion, or to write a thesis of up to 25,000 words.
+In addition to the three timed examinations and the take-home paper mentioned above, you will either have to sit for a fourth timed examination, on approaches to the study of Indian religion, or to write a thesis.
 In practice most students choose the latter option.
 It is usual to write the thesis mostly during the vacations, and it has to be handed in at the beginning of the final term.
 Tutors will discuss the choice of topic with you and supply a bibliography, and may criticise a first draft, but the final version of the thesis is entirely your own work.
 If you are subsequently admitted for a research degree, a successful MPhil thesis may form the basis of your doctoral dissertation.

 Asian and Middle Eastern studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.